 For students entering Berkeley with a BA, the doctoral program is estimated to take between five and six years: three years of course work, one to two years of dissertation research, and one to two years of writing the dissertation.

-For a complete list of faculty, consult the Medical Anthropology brochure available at the Program Office in 232 Kroeber Hall, Berkeley, CA 94720-3710, the Berkeley Guide, or the UCSF catalogs.
+For a complete list of faculty, consult the Medical Anthropology brochure available at the Program Office in 232 Anthropology and Art Practice Building, Berkeley, CA 94720-3710, the Berkeley Guide, or the UCSF catalogs.

 Applications to all graduate programs are considered once each year for admission the following fall semester.
-The application period opens in early September, and the deadline for receipt of both department and Graduate Division applications is December 15.
-Applications are screened by the anthropology faculty; selections are made on the basis of academic excellence, letters of recommendation, GRE scores, relevant experience, and a strong statement of intellectual and professional purpose.
+The application period opens in early September, and the deadline for receipt of both department and Graduate Division applications is early December.
+Applications are screened by the anthropology faculty; selections are made on the basis of academic excellence, letters of recommendation, relevant experience, and a strong statement of intellectual and professional purpose.